Astor63/BL2-Mods/Dahl Discord Solver/SMG Dahl Discord Solver - Moxxi Edition v1.0.1/ReadMe.md

 This Mod has few options & fix, so feel free to use the BLCMM tool to select the best option that suit you.

 - The Bullet Speed Mode has a toggle option between Normal/Double/Triple Speed
-- The Firing Mode has a toggle option between Pocket Rocket or GyroJet explosive bullet (see Compatibility below)
 - The Explosion Impact Type has a toggle option between Explosive/Explosive ForceFlinch/None
 - The Splash Format has a toggle option between Grenade/Rocket/Reaper (see Compatibility below)
 - The Weapon Card has a toggle option between Show/Hide the additional informations.
 - The Moxxi's Lifesteal can be toggle between the "Classic" instant healing or with Orb Transfusion (similar to the SR Chère-Amie)
+- The Moxxi weapon skin has a toggle option between:
+  - The Moxxi Signature *Classic* Edition ("Red Fire" in the RL Creamer/SG Heart Breaker style) which is timeless and can used in any occasion.
+  - The Moxxi Signature *Cartier* Edition ("Red Cartier" in the style from the renowned French jeweler) which is very stylish and sophisticated, and by the way the all time favorite from Aurelia the Baroness.
-- The Discord Solver Moxxi Version can become the reward given by Moxxi for the mission "Hell Hath No Fury" in Opportunity (see picture below).
+- The Discord Solver Moxxi Edition can become the reward given by Moxxi for the mission "Hell Hath No Fury" in Opportunity (see picture below).

 ... and few fix: